School Building Trust Fund

 CAV typically holds an annual event, the Mid Year Dinner in June to raise funds for the renovation/upkeep of our CAV School Building.
 This event is usually patronised by 200 members enjoying an evening of fine dining and performances at our own CAV premises.

-This year, due to the COVID19 pandemic, we have had to cancel this fundraising event, but if you would still like to support our School Fundraising, you can still help.
+Last year, due to the COVID19 pandemic, we had to cancel this fundraising event, but if you would still like to support our School Fundraising, you can still help.

-All donations over $2 are Tax Deductible and will be held in trust by the School Building Trustee, lead by Dr Frank Chew OAM.
+All donations over $2 are Tax Deductible and will be held in trust by the School Building Trustee, lead by Dr Ka Sing Chua.

 - Download and complete the SBTF pledge form or submit the online pledge form.